chriscareycode/cosmic-unicorn/cosmic-paste/README.md

 A vanilla JavaScript/HTML page to paste from the clipboard to the Cosmic Unicorn

-This weekend hack project currently only supports pasting to 4 cosmic unicorns.
-I will update the project to support pasting to both 1 or 4 cosmic unicorn soon..

 ![Cosmic Emojis](https://chriscarey.com/images/pimoroni/unicorn/cosmic-paste-1.jpeg "Cosmic Paste")

 ## Install required libraries